 With plans to improve access and revitalise existing routes and paths across the woodland area, we're working to connect the different parts of our estate and create more opportunity for outdoor exploration.

 We welcomed over 90,000 people to our Hall, garden and Dingle walks in 2016.
 This area is a very small portion of our 3,000 acre estate, which is why we're working to improve access to Comer Woods and connect the area to our existing visitor routes.
 Our main visitor site opens Sunday-Thursday from March to October.
 By opening up Comer Woods, we can welcome more visits everyday, all year round.

-This year we’re going to install a pay and display car park in Comer Woods.
-Set back from the tranquil footpaths and meadow clearing, the car park will not disturb or obstruct peaceful views, but will help us to share our cause and conservation work with more visitors.
+We've installed a pay and display car park in Comer Woods.
+Set back from the tranquil footpaths and meadow clearing, the car park doesn't disturb or obstruct peaceful views, but helps us to share our cause and conservation work with more visitors.

-Parking will be free for members.
+Parking is free for members.
 By scanning your membership card when you arrive at Comer Woods, you’re helping us to preserve the woodland and wildlife that call Comer home.